Andrew Petrie

-Andrew Petrie (1798 - 20 February 1872) was a pioneer, architect and builder in Brisbane, Queensland, Australia.
+Andrew Petrie (June 1798 – 20 February 1872) was a Scottish-Australian pioneer, architect and builder in Brisbane, Queensland.

 Early life

-Andrew Petrie was born in Fife, Scotland.
-He trained as a builder in Edinburgh.
-He married Mary Cuthbertson in 1821.
+Andrew Petrie was born in June 1798 in Fife, Scotland, to parents Walter Petrie and Margaret (née Hutchinson).
+He trained as a builder in Edinburgh, which is where he married Mary Cuthbertson in 1821.

 Career in New South Wales

 John Dunmore Lang brought Petrie, his wife and four sons to Sydney in 1831 with other Scottish mechanics (tradespeople) to form the nucleus of a force of free workers to construct the Australian College, which was located in Jamison Street in The Rocks.
 Petrie along with the other mechanics, constructed the Australian College to repay the voyage from the United Kingdom funded by Lang.
 After construction finished, Petrie went into partnership with George Ferguson as building contractors in Sydney.
 This partnership lasted for two years when Petrie went into business on his own.
 Petrie won numerous projects and was favoured by the Government to construct many of their projects.
 Constructing government projects at the time, meant utilising convict labour and so their training and supervision was a key component in the construction process.